thumbliner/thumbliner/small-talk.md

 Flaws?
 Standard.<br>

-So, then, you too must be outraged by `insert headline`?
+So, then, are you outraged by `insert headline`?
 No, not outraged.
 Aware.<br>

 But, you should be, if you are a real `insert label`.